Mark Williams (snooker player): 2021–present

-In September 2024, Williams reached the final of the Saudi Arabia Snooker Masters where he was defeated 910 by Trump.
+In September 2024, Williams reached the final of the Saudi Arabia Snooker Masters where he was defeated 9–10 by Trump.
 Williams had held a 62-point lead in the final frame before he missed a red.
-In November, he defeated women's world champion Bai Yulu 41 in the opening round of the 2024 Champion of Champions, marking his maiden win at the event, before securing a win over Kyren Wilson in the following round.
-He went on to win his first Champion of Champions title with a 106 victory over Xiao Guodong in the final.
-He was defeated by Stuart Bingham 56 in the first round of the 2024 UK Championship, and he lost 56 to Ding at the same stage of the 2025 Masters.
+In November, he defeated women's world champion Bai Yulu 4–1 in the opening round of the 2024 Champion of Champions, marking his maiden win at the event, before securing a win over Kyren Wilson in the following round.
+He went on to win his first Champion of Champions title with a 10–6 victory over Xiao Guodong in the final.
+He was defeated by Bingham 5–6 in the first round of the 2024 UK Championship, and he lost 5–6 to Ding at the same stage of the 2025 Masters.

 In the build-up to the 2025 World Championship, Williams revealed that he had been suffering issues with his eyesight and was downbeat on his chances at the Crucible, saying "Whoever qualifies is going to be praying they draw me in the first round."
-There, Williams advanced to the semi-finals after edging past John Higgins 1312 in their last eight clash.
+There, Williams advanced to the semi-finals after edging past Higgins 13–12 in their last eight clash.
 The result marked Williams's fifth win in six meetings with Higgins at the Crucible.
-He then overcame Trump 1714 in the semi-finals, and aged 50, became the oldest player to reach the final of the World Championship, superseding fellow Welshman Ray Reardon who was 49 when he played the final in 1982.
-In the final against Zhao Xintong, Williams lost the opening session 17, and trailed 817 after the third session.
-Williams won the opening four frames in the evening, before losing the match 1218.
+He then overcame Trump 17–14 in the semi-finals, and aged 50, became the oldest player to reach the final of the World Championship, superseding fellow Welshman Reardon who was 49 when he played the final in 1982.
+In the final against Zhao Xintong, Williams lost the opening session 1–7, and trailed 8–17 after the third session.
+Williams won the opening four frames in the evening, before losing the match 12–18.

 The following season, Williams won the 2025 Xi'an Grand Prix, defeating Murphy 10–3 in the final.
-At the age of 50 years and 206 days, he became the oldest player ever to win a ranking event, surpassing Ray Reardon, who had been 50 years and 14 days old when he won the 1982 Professional Players Tournament 43 years previously.
+At the age of 50 years and 206 days, he became the oldest player ever to win a ranking event, surpassing Reardon, who had been 50 years and 14 days old when he won the 1982 Professional Players Tournament 43 years previously.
 Williams also became the first player to win professional titles in his teens, 20s, 30s, 40s, and 50s.
+In January 2026, he lost 2–6 to Allen in the opening round of the Masters.
+Williams progressed to the last-16 at the 2026 World Championship, where he was defeated 9–13 by Hawkins.

+At the 2026 English Open, Williams recovered from 1–5 behind to beat Murphy 6–5 and set up a final against Carter.
+He was beaten 6–9.